LucasDavid1/ai-agent/README.md

 1. Clone the repository
 2. Install dependencies:
-pip install -r requirements.txt
+`pip install -r requirements.txt`
-Copy3.
-Set up environment variables:
 - `GROQ_API_KEY`: Your Groq API key
-- Other necessary database and Django settings
+- `POSTGRES`: Postgres credentials

 4. Run migrations:
-python manage.py migrate
+`make migrate`
-Copy5.
-Start the Django server: python manage.py runserver
+Start the Django server:
-Copy
+`make up`

 ## How It Works

 1. The user sends a natural language query to the /chat/ endpoint.
 2. The query is sent to the Groq API using the LLaMA 3 70B model.
-3. The AI interprets the query and determines the appropriate mathematical function to use.
+3. The AI interprets the query and determines the appropriate function to use.
 4. The determined function is called with the extracted parameters.
 5. The result is returned to the user.

 ## Project Structure

-- chat/services.py: Contains the core logic for processing queries and calling functions.
+- `chat/services.py`: Contains the core logic for processing queries and calling functions.
+- `chat/providers.py`: functions for interacting with the database.
-- chat/lib/constants.py: Defines the FUNCTION_DICT and SYSTEM_PROMPT.
+- `chat/lib/constants.py`: Defines the FUNCTION_DICT and SYSTEM_PROMPT.
-- chat/views.py: Handles the API endpoint and request processing.
+- `chat/views.py`: Handles the API endpoint and request processing.
-- ai_agent/settings.py: Contains project settings and API keys.
+- `ai_agent/settings.py`: Contains project settings and API keys.

 ## Available Functions and Extensibility